|Nutritional Guidelines (per serving)|

 The punch itself is a delicious blend of homemade raspberry lemonade and fresh watermelon juice.
 Since it's made entirely with fresh fruit, the taste is bright, refreshing, and perfect for a hot day.
 While it's designed to be a non-alcoholic punch, you can certainly spike it with a cup of rum, tequila, or vodka.

-With the average 15-pound watermelon, the recipe yields about 80 ounces of punch.
+With the average 15-pound watermelon, the recipe yields about 2 1/2 quarts (80 ounces) of punch.
 That's enough for 20 four-ounce servings or 12 six-ounce servings.
 It's easy to adjust the volume for different-sized watermelons.

 Note: while there are multiple steps to this recipe, this punch is broken down into workable categories to help you better plan for preparation and assembly.